 Can lifestyle diseases and a decreasing birth rate put an end to prosperity in European economy?
 Will global warming bring back malaria to the Nordic countries?
 And why does it seem that prevention campaigns have such a limited effect?

 Presence, past and future

-The programme is built upon some of the major scientific corner stones: biology, social science, medicine and a progressive international perspective.
+The programme is built upon some of the major scientific corner stones: social science, medicine and epidemiology and a progressive international perspective.